 Why are Companies Setting up Digital Centers of Excellence?

 Siara points out that as more and more customers are learning about and transacting with brands online, those connections are intertwining with various channels including social media, search marketing, email marketing, chatbots, programmatic adverting, retargeting, and other technology innovations.
 Companies have to adapt to a consumer journey paradigm shift.

 As those companies adapt, their marketing teams are finding that the traditional marketing generalist lacks the knowledge to meet all of the growing expectations of customers.

 Instead, Digital Centers of Excellence assemble teams with deep expertise in key technologies to assist the rest of the organization with capitalizing on digital.
-These Digital Center of Excellence teams analyze data about customers, conduct A/B split tests, and follow UX/UI best practices.
+In this group of people, each has a specific focus area that they bring to the table.
+Digital Center of Excellence teams analyze data about customers, conduct A/B split tests, and follow UX/UI best practices.
 These actions help improve the customer experience.

 Using an assistance structure like a Digital Center of Excellence is also a matter of keeping up with or surpassing the competition.
 Siara says, “It comes out of a need to grow your business and to have a deeper understanding of your consumer.
 A lot of it is also rooted in competition.
 Your competitors may understand their customers a lot more deeply and, as a result, they’re growing double digits while you’re lagging behind.”

 Siara notes, “It’s becoming critical for companies to understand the digital space and ensure that their businesses are built up to offer services and values of any kind in this space.
 Companies also need to ensure that platforms and processes exist to not only garner insights from those journeys but also to track and expose analytics that help inform our spending and strategy.”